Financial Compensation for a Crushing Injury in California

 Some common scenarios that can cause crush injuries in the workplace include:

 - Machinery - Workers whose bodies come into contact with a machine with moving parts are at risk of being pulled into the machinery and suffering crush or amputation injuries.
-This is often the case in manufacturing industries with equipment such as punch presses, brake presses, or power shear equipment.
+This is often the case in manufacturing industries with equipment such as punch presses, brake presses, heavy machinery, or power shear equipment.

 - Motor vehicle accidents – During a busy construction site, distracted workers can become pinned between two vehicles and suffer very serious injuries, even death.

 - Collapses - Workers can suffer crushing injuries when construction materials—like scaffolding, bricks, tools, or other equipment—fall on top of them.

 - Cave-ins - Trenching and excavation jobs pose serious crushing hazards to workers.
 According to the Centers for Disease Control and Prevention, 76% of trenching and excavation deaths were caused by cave-ins.